backyardbiomech/qtiConverter/README.md

 ### Things to consider:

 + Right now, this only works for multiple choice questions, with only one correct answer
 + All questions will be imported as being worth 1 point.
-This can be changed as you are creating your quiz in Canvas and pulling from the question bank
+This can be changed when you are creating your quiz in Canvas and pulling from the question bank
-+ To print backup copies of quizzes, you can
-    1. Change the quiz to NOT show "one question at a time.
++ To print backup copies of quizzes, you can change the quiz to NOT show "one question at a time".
 Preview the quiz.
 Print.

 ### Sample text document format:

 1\.
 Some question text here
-A. incorrect.
+A. incorrect answer text.
-B. incorrect.
+B. incorrect answer text.
-*C. correct.
+*C. correct answer text.
-D. incorrect.
+D. incorrect answer text.
-E. incorrect.
+E. incorrect answer text.

 MC
  1\.
 Some question text here
-*A. correct.
+*A. correct answer text.
-B. incorrect.
+B. incorrect answer text.
-C. correct.
+C. correct answer text.
-D. incorrect.
+D. incorrect answer text.
-E. incorrect.
+E. incorrect answer text.

 MC
 image: imageFileName.jpg
  1\.
 Some question text here
-*A. correct.
+*A. correct answer text.
-B. incorrect.
+B. incorrect answer text.
-C. correct.
+C. correct answer text.
-D. incorrect.
+D. incorrect answer text.
-E. incorrect.
+E. incorrect answer text.